yokoi-h/postgres/contrib/libgo/readme.md

 This code uses [Google Currency Converter](https://www.google.com/finance/converter) and [goquery](https://github.com/PuerkitoBio/goquery) for parsing the result.
 The main() function above is for debugging only.

+The function comment '//export jpy' is required to export.

 1. compile

 We can compile source code with '-buildmode=c-shared' option to make shared object.